winitzki/scall/tutorial/programming_dhall.md

 Chapter 13 of  "The Science of Functional Programming" defines a certain   subset of typeclasses   called **FM-typeclasses**.
 Among the typeclasses shown in this book, examples of FM-typeclasses are  `Semigroup`, `Monoid`, `Functor`, `Contrafunctor`, `Pointed`, `Filterable`, `ContraFilterable`, `Monad`, and `ApplicativeFunctor`.
-It turns out that all FM-typeclasses admit "free instances".
+It turns out that all FM-typeclasses admit free instances.
 This chapter will show a number of examples.

 Typeclasses may describe either the properties of ordinary types (e.g., `Semigroup`, `Monoid`, `Eq`) or the properties of type constructors (e.g., `Functor`, `Monad`).